 CAMPUS PERMIT.
 Any student, except for those receiving financial aid, may maintain an automobile on campus.
 Every car or other motorized vehicle must be registered with the Student Personnel Office.
-Signed parental permission is part of the registration requirement.
+Signed parental permission is part of the registration procedure, which is explained in the Rules section at the back of this book.